-So the next four months are critical, and I hope and pray that they will result in a comprehensive final agreement that is acceptable to the United States and to our allies and that brings a peaceful end to this nuclear program.
+So the next 4 months are critical, and I hope and pray that they will result in a comprehensive final agreement that is acceptable to the United States and to our allies and that brings a peaceful end to this nuclear program.

 This is a historic chance.
 We could let it pass us by or we can all work together, being very clear, it is worth a chance.
-All the other - we see how easy it is to go to war.
+We see how easy it is to go to war.
 We see that all over the globe.
-And may I hasten to add, some of my colleagues I have heard in at least six to ten cases say: Go to war, America, go to war, America.
+And may I hasten to add, some of my colleagues I have heard in at least 6 to 10 cases say: Go to war, America, go to war, America.

 We need to resolve these issues, and war is a last resort, not a first resort.
 So this is an opportunity that we have.
-I do not - I do not want to gloss over how hard it is.
-I share the 50-50 percent view on the thing.
+I do not want to gloss over how hard it is.
+I share the 50-50 view.
 Could go one way, could go the other.
 But lord, if we can have it going the right way I think we should be very supportive.

 I just want to say this to you, Wendy.
-I call you "Wendy" because you are my 15 buddy.
-I think it is very important to keep Congress informed, and I think some of the 16 17 complaints that we hear are legitimate complaints.
+I call you "Wendy" because you are my buddy.
+I think it is very important to keep Congress informed, and I think some of the complaints that we hear are legitimate complaints.
 We know it is hard.
 We know there are details.
-We know you are working 24-7.
-But in the kind of government that we 18 19 have, we are all in this together.
+We know you are working 24/7.
+But in the kind of government that we have, we are all in this together.
 It used to be foreign policy stopped at the water's edge.
-It is not that way, for whatever reasons.
+It is not that way, for whatever reason.
 It is not that way.
-That means it is even 20 21 more important that you let us know every twist and turn, because at the end of the day 22 I do not think that there is any of us that would turn away from a solid, verifiable 23 agreement.
-And at the end of the day there are not any of us that will not use all the 24 tools at our disposal if there is no agreement.
-So how important it is for you to keep us 25 informed.
+That means it is even more important that you let us know every twist and turn, because at the end of the day I do not think that there are any of us that would turn away from a solid, verifiable agreement.
+And at the end of the day there are not any of us that will not use all the tools at our disposal if there is no agreement.
+So how important it is for you to keep us informed.